Taslim-M/SimpleSmartDoor/README.md

 # SimpleSmartDoor
-A simple smart door system using RaspberryPi 3 and Flask server
+A simple smart door system using RaspberryPi 3 and Flask server.
+Please note the complete code was never compiled due to unexpected circumstances.
+Majority of the individual elements are tested, but the complete version may require modifications.

 Repository owners - See contributors